care1es5/project/Reversing.Kr/Easy-ELF.md

 Nothing much when you first open it up in Ida.

-It prints out Reversing.Kr Easy ELF to the screen and makes a call to two functions:
+It prints out Reversing.Kr Easy ELF to the screen and makes call to two functions:
 * call sub_8048434
 * call sub_8048451